studio-thgie/phd.thgie.ch/index.md

 # Can you see Switzerland?
 ## Interdisciplinary perspectives on en/decoding nationality in the visuality of early Swiss digital games

-This dissertation project inquires into the complexity of ascribing nationality to digital games in early games attributed to Switzerland.
-The research focus lies on the visuality, the image seen on screen but also the paratextual material.
+This dissertation project inquires the complexity of ascribing nationality to digital games.
+The research focus lies on early games attributed to Switzerland and their visuality – the image seen on screen and paratextual visual material.
 Continue reading the [abstract](notes/Abstract.md).

-Good entry points into this wiki are the main [notes](notes/Notes.md) or the [glossary](notes/Glossary.md).
+Good entry points into my dissertation-wiki are the main [notes](notes/Notes.md) and the [glossary](notes/Glossary.md).
 You can also follow my personal research [journal](notes/Journal.md).